four years of learning

 Acquire basic knowledge and identify your own expertise

-In addition to acquiring study skills in seminar subjects for first-year students, students will also learn general and introductory subjects related to international relations.
-Course selection will be made in the fall semester, and affiliation to the [pre-specialized seminar] will be determined.
+In addition to acquiring study skills through seminar courses for first-year students, students will also study general and introductory courses on international relations.
+In the fall semester, students will select their course and decide which [Preliminary to Specialized Seminar] they will belong to.

 - Orientation Seminar